JennyBloemen/RegEx/gist-template.md

 ### Bracket Expressions

     Bracket expressions are enclosed in a set of [] square brackets.
-They require a match to the list of expressoins containted in the brackets.
+They require a match to the list of expressions contained in the brackets.
 This expression for email validation includes the following:

-    - [a-z0-9_\.-], matches any letter a-z and is case senstive, matches a character 0-9 and matches the characters "\_" , "-" , and ".";
+    - [a-z0-9_\.-], matches any letter a-z and is case sensitive, matches a character 0-9 and matches the characters "\_" , "-" , and ".";
-    - [\da-z\.-], matches a single digit from 0-9, any character a-z (case senstive), and the characters "." and "-".;
+    - [\da-z\.-], matches a single digit from 0-9, any character a-z (case sensitive), and the characters "." and "-".;
-    - [a-z\.] matches any character a-z(case senstive) and the character ".".
+    - [a-z\.] matches any character a-z(case sensitive) and the character ".".

 ### Character Classes